Ensure a safe trip with travel insurance plan.

 Cosmetic surgery that’s not linked to a serious accident

-If you need to claim for any of the above reasons, follow the steps below and provide the required documents:
+If you need to claim for any of the above reasons, follow the steps below and provide the required documents to file a claim for flight cancellation:

 Unfortunately, not every reason qualifies for compensation.
 Travel insurance providers have specific terms and conditions that must be met for a claim to be valid.
 Be sure to carefully review the policy exclusions and inclusions before purchasing insurance.